miguelmaso/climbing_cams/README.md

 ## Some examples

-Examples of usage can be found [here](https://github.com/miguelmaso/climbing_cams/tree/main/examples).
+Examples of usage can be found [here](https://github.com/miguelmaso/climbing_cams/tree/main/examples) and some of the results are discussed below.
 The package includes some pre-loaded cams in the database, these are the available brands:
 - Black Diamond C4
 - Black Diamond UL
 - Black Diamond Z4